David Harding helps a PBO reader figure out how to rig a spinnaker on her Contessa 26 - part of the PBO Sail Clinic series.

-Did you know that PBO has been offering a free Sail Clinic service for more than a decade – and it’s still going strong!
-Your boating problems are welcome!
+Did you know that PBO offers a free Sail Clinic service?
+Contact us: Your boating problems are welcome!

 Jo Mooring Aldridge has had a cruising chute on her Contessa 26, Sulali, for years.
 But she has hardly used it, because it only flies happily with the apparent wind on or a few points abaft the beam.